 Studies have shown a direct link between using this progesterone-only form of birth control and weight gain.
-In March 2009, the “American Journal of Obstetrics & Gynecology” published a study indicating that women who used Depo gained an average of 11 lb. over the course of three years.
+In March 2009, the "American Journal of Obstetrics & Gynecology" published a study indicating that women who used Depo gained an average of 11 lb. over the course of three years.
 They also experienced a 3 percent increase in body fat.
 Other forms of birth control produce, on average, a 3 to 4 lb. increase in weight.
-The study's authors do not know what caused such a dramatic spike in weight and body fat, but do note that women who are not obese gain more than women who are obese.
+The study's authors do not know what caused such a dramatic spike in weight and body fat, but do note that women who don't have obesity gain more than women who do.

 Weight Loss and Depo-Provera

 If you start Depo-Provera and gain 7 pounds or more during the first six months, lead study author Abbey Berenson, M.D., suggests switching to a non-hormonal form of birth control and considering going back to the injections in the future.
 The study showed that women who had previously used Depo gained less weight than women taking it for the first time.
 Switching to a hormone-based birth control pill after stopping Depo led to gaining more weight rather than dropping the weight accumulated while on the progesterone injection.